Melodics/load-ssh-key-buildkite-plugin/README.md

 ### `secret` (Required, string)

-The name of the secret containing your SSH key.
+The name of the secret containing your SSH key in plain text within the secret string.
 The AWS CLI used by your agent must be pre-authenticated to access this secret.